kubilaycaglayan/reporting-scientists/README.md

 # Twitter Recreation - (Theme: Reporting Scientists)

-> I have built a reporting environment for best scientists.
+> I have built a reporting environment for the best scientists.
 They can share their latest outcomes in a user-friendly place.
 Scientists can follow each other and report their findings.
 They can also comment on other reports.

 ### PROFILE